-- In case of anomaly, please call your installer for advice. - Faulty parts may only be replaced by genuine parts. - Our water heaters are designed and manufactured for the exclusive purpose of heating and storing domestic hot water. - The domestic hot water heaters must only be heated using hot water in a closed circuit.
+- In order to ensure that the appliance operates correctly, it is essential to have it serviced by a certified installer or maintenance contractor every year. - In case of anomaly, please call your installer for advice. - Faulty parts may only be replaced by genuine parts. - Our water heaters are designed and manufactured for the exclusive purpose of heating and storing domestic hot water. - The domestic hot water heaters must only be heated using hot water in a closed circuit.

-- The availability of certain models as well as their accessories may vary according to markets. - The manufacturer reserves the right to change the technical characteristics and features of its products without prior notice.
-Please check for an updated version of this manual on the website www acv com- - The part number (P/N) and serial number (S/N) of the appliance are indicated on its rating plate and must be provided to ACV in case of warranty claim.
+- The availability of certain models as well as their accessories may vary according to - The manufacturer reserves the right to change the technical characteristics and features of its products without prior notice. - The part number (P/N) and serial number (S/N) of the appliance are indicated on its rating plate and must be provided to ACV in case of warranty claim.
 Failure to do so will make the claim void. - In spite of the strict quality standards that ACV applies to its appliances during production, inspection and transport, faults may occur.
 Please immediately notify your approved installer of any faults.